britram/taps-transports/draft-ietf-taps-transports.md

 DCCP CCID-3 {{RFC4342}} and CCID-4 {{RFC5622}}, WEBRC {{RFC3738}}, and other
 applications.

-Another class of applications prefer a transport service that has been designed to allow unused capacity to be utilised, with a goal to readily yield to interactive or otherwise higher-priority, or loss-based congestion- controlled traffic.
-Such a congestion control method could react to changes in delay as an indication of congestion, and tends to  induce less loss than a loss-based method.
-These methods generally do not compete well with them across shared bottleneck links.
-However, methods such as LEDBAT {{RFC6824}}, are deployed in the Internet for scavenger traffic.
-The methods are designed to allow unused capacity to be utilised, while have a goal to readily yield to interactive or otherwise higher-priority, or loss-based congestion-controlled traffic.
+Another class of applications prefer a transport service that yields to other (higher-priority) traffic, such as interactive transmissions.
+While most traffic in the Internet uses loss-based congestion control and therefore need to fill the network buffers (to a certain level if Active Queue Management (AQM) is used), low-priority congestion control methods often react to changes in delay as an earlier indication of congestion.
+This approach tends to  induce less loss than a loss-based method but does generally not compete well with loss-based traffic across shared bottleneck links.
+Therefore, methods such as LEDBAT {{RFC6824}}, are deployed in the Internet for scavenger traffic that aim to only utilize otherwise unused capacity.

 # Transport Features